A reader, Elina, wrote this response to my posting Indigenize Yourself!:

 “How lucky for you to have become Indigenous without ever having to have experienced colonization, racism, etc. How miraculous for you to have received “the seed of an indigenous, native intelligence within me`,`without having been part of an Indigenous family.
 “I believe that day I became the first of those in my English and Danish lineage to set foot in the sacred topography of the New World, receiving the seed of an indigenous, native intelligence within me.“ – yes, I`m sure your English and Danish ancestors were more interested in “receiving“ other things – the land itself, resources, etc – laying the ground for their future generations to have the good fortune to eventually be able to miraculously `receive` the knowledge and understanding you are getting in life.
 I`m not sure if you realize how exploitative and ignorant this post comes off as.”

-This is a well-deserved accusation of potential cultural exploitation and arrogance on my part.
-Yes, I am walking a fine line in claiming that, even for the ancestors of Euro-Americans, our indigenous souls can still be reclaimed.
-Perhaps it is right to accuse me of hubris.
+Well, it’s certain I’m walking a fine line in claiming that, even for the ancestors of Euro-Americans, our indigenous souls can still be reclaimed.
+Perhaps she is right to accuse me of hubris.

 There is no denying the grievous history of exploitation and genocide, rampant destruction and arrogant blindness that has followed in the wake of the Western European drive to subjugate the natural world and the Earth’s inhabitants.
 As I watch my daughter blossom as a little girl, everyday I worry about the inheritance she will receive from such short-sighted folly.

-At the same time, I would challenge Elina’s assumption that I, and other descendents of European immigrants, have never tasted the consequences of colonization and racism.
-As a child left in a children’s shelter at age nine, I experienced the penal system first hand, and growing up in juvenile halls, foster homes, and on the streets learned what it meant to be colonized in my soul.
+At the same time, I would challenge Elina’s assumption that I, and other descendants of European immigrants, have never tasted the consequences of colonization and racism.
+Entering a children’s shelter at age ten, I experienced the penal system first hand, and growing up in juvenile halls, foster homes, and on the streets learned what it meant to be colonized in my soul.
 I was intended to be on the margin, a criminal, a remnant — and the system was prepared to deal with what it had manufactured in me.
 A lot of profit stood to be made by my degradation, and folks were lining up to feed on my and other children’s souls.
 If this isn’t colonization, I don’t know what is.

 I want to suggest, therefore, that some Euro-Americans may understand the consequences of systematized oppression, and can renounce the power that such systems bestow.

-But this still leaves the issue of whether a descendent of a cultural group that produced the Nazis can reclaim his or her indigenous self.
+But this still leaves the issue of whether a descendant of a cultural group that produced the Nazis can reclaim his or her indigenous self.

 There are two answers to this question, I think.